Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

+# lvsfunc

-lvsfunc, a collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.<br>
+A collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.
 Full information on how every function/wrapper works, as well as specific dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).